 Céline Jurgensen is currently Director for Strategy and Policy at the Military Applications Division of the French Atomic Energy Commission.
 From 2014 to September 2016, she was Deputy Director for Human Rights and Humanitarian affairs, at the United Nations and International Organizations Department of the Ministry of Foreign Affairs.
 She was part of the drafting committee of the 2017 French Strategic Review of Defence and National Security.
 She is also teaching at the Centre for Nuclear and Strategic Studies (CIENS) of École Normale Supérieure Ulm in Paris.

-Wolfgang Ischinger is Senior Professor for Security Policy and Diplomatic Practice at the Hertie School of Governance and Director of the school’s Centre for International Security Policy (CISP).
+Wolfgang Ischinger is Senior Professor for Security Policy and Diplomatic Practice at the Hertie School and Director of the school’s Centre for International Security Policy (CISP).
 He has been Chairman of the Munich Security Conference since 2008.
 From 2006 to 2008, he was Germany’s Ambassador to the United Kingdom, and from 2001 to 2006, he was Ambassador to the United States.
 Ischinger previously held a wide range of diplomatic and policymaking positions, including State Secretary (Deputy Foreign Minister, 1998-2001).